San Antonio Child Custody Lawyers

 How can a child support order be changed?

-Only the court can change or modify the child support order, and it can’t be done by agreement of the parties involved.
+Only the court can change or modify the child support order, which can’t happen by agreement of the involved parties alone.
 A parent subject to a child support order may request a review of the ordered child support amounts every three years by contacting the Office of the Attorney General.

 If the ex-spouses no longer live in the same state, the law demands that the two parents attempt to cooperate and work together.
-The non-custodial parent still needs to make the required child support payments as ordered by the court, no matter where the parents and children might be located.
+The non-custodial parent still needs to make the required child support payments as ordered by the court, no matter where the parents and children are.

 Important Child Custody Statistics

-- An estimated 13.4 million parents lived with 22.1 million children under 21 years of age while the other parent(s) lived somewhere else.
+- As of April 2018, an estimated 12.9 million U.S. parents lived with 21.9 million children under 21 while those children’s other parents lived elsewhere.

-- One of every six custodial parents (17.5 percent) were fathers.
-The custodial parent is the parent with whom the children lived at the time of the survey interview when their other parent lived outside the household.
+- One of every five custodial parents (20.1 percent) were fathers.
+The custodial parent is the parent with whom the children lived during the survey interview when their other parent lived outside the household.

-- More than one-quarter (26.6 percent) of all children under 21 years of age lived in families with only one of their parents while the other parent lived elsewhere.
+- More than one-quarter (26.5 percent) of all children under 21 lived in families with only one of their parents while their other parent lived elsewhere.

-- Child support income accounted for over two-thirds (70.3 percent) of the mean annual personal income for custodial parents below poverty who received full child support.
+- Child support income accounted for over half (57.1 percent) of the mean annual personal income for custodial parents below the poverty line who received full child support.

-- About half (48.7 percent) of all custodial parents had either legal or informal child support agreements, and custodial mothers were more likely to have arrangements (52.3 percent) than custodial fathers (31.4 percent).
+- About half (49.4 percent) of all custodial parents had legal or informal child support agreements.
+Custodial mothers were more likely to have arrangements (51.4 percent) than custodial fathers (41.4 percent).

-- About three-quarters (74.1 percent) of custodial parents who were due child support in 2013 received either full or partial payments, and less than half (45.6 percent) received full payments.
+- About seven in ten (69.8 percent) of custodial parents who were due child support in 2017 received either full or partial payments.
+Less than half (45.9 percent) received full payments.

 Contact Us

 It all begins with our initial consultation with you.
-Our objective is to help you remain in your child’s life and to protect their best interests.
+We aim to help you remain in your child’s life and protect their best interests.
 Fighting for custody of a child or fighting to receive child support is something no one should have to do alone.
-Child custody and support cases are complex and emotionally-charged, and having a team of experienced San Antonio custody lawyers on your side will ensure that your case is treated with the care, attention, and legal experience it deserves.
+Child custody and support cases are complex and emotionally charged, and having a team of experienced San Antonio custody lawyers on your side will treat your case with the care, attention, and legal experience it deserves.

 For more information and to set up an appointment with one of our attorneys today, contact us at (210) 349-9933.
-You may wish complete an online form or chat live online for your initial questions.
-Don’t hesitate to get in touch with us and let us help you when you need it most.
+You may wish to complete an online form or chat live online for your initial questions.
+Don’t hesitate to contact us, and let us help you when you need it most.